 Moreover, if we see our country in such a fine light we may lack the motivation to improve it.
-Who cares that 22% of all children in the USA grow up in families living below the federal poverty level, or that nearly 50% grow up in families that can’t meet basic expenses!
-Who cares that the USA has more people under correctional supervision now than were in all of Stalin’s gulags!
-Who cares that the USA is the only developed nation in which millions of its citizen have no access to health insurance and thus lack basic health care?
+Who cares that 22% of all children in the USA grow up in families living below the federal poverty level, or that nearly 50% grow up in families that can’t meet basic expenses.
+Who cares that the USA has more people under correctional supervision now than the total population of all those in Stalin’s gulags!
+Who cares that the USA is the only developed nation in which millions of its citizen have no access to health insurance, and thus lack basic health care?
 (These numbers are declining thanks the Affordable Care Act.
 Better still to have a national health-care system like all the other developed countries of the world—it is less costly and delivers better results.
 It is better both morally and economically.)
 Who cares about any of this since the USA is #1?

 So when I’m asked “do you love your country?” the answer is mixed.
 I love my wife and she is part of the country.
 I love the national parks and they are a part of the country.
 But I don’t love mass incarceration, thousands dying for lack of health care, levels of economic inequality surpassing those of the gilded age, or the horrors committed by the empire.
 To love such things about your country is perverse.
 On balance then the USA is better than some but worse than a lot others, assuming your basic criteria is providing the conditions in which all citizens have the opportunity to flourish.
 (This was roughly Aristotle’s view of a good society.)